slackapi/bolt-js/docs/_future/workflows.md

 });
 ```

-Here's an example of adding a step that calls a Built-in function:
+Here's an example of adding a step that calls a built-in function:
 ```javascript
 SayHelloWorkflow.addStep(Schema.slack.functions.SendMessage, {
     channel_id: "C1234567",